rondlite/reaction-docs/README.md

 ### Documenting unreleased features, changes

 To update docs of unreleased features, you will need to edit existing Markdown files in `public_docs`.
-For example, if you are documenting *upcoming* Reaction API changes to Cart that are merged into `develop`, but not yet in ``trunk` , you'd update the `public-docs/cart.md` file.
+For example, if you are documenting *upcoming* demand API changes to Cart that are merged into `develop`, but not yet in ``trunk` , you'd update the `public-docs/cart.md` file.

 1. Edit the file and save.
 1. Go to `localhost:4242/docs/next/<YOURMARKDOWNFILE_ID>` to see your changes locally.